 What is a Plot Point?

 We’ve all read a book without a plot point, or, should I say, without a point to the plot.
-Every story needs a beginning, middle, and end — we’ve known that for about two thousand years, thanks to good old Aristotle.
-But it doesn’t stop there.
+Every story needs a beginning, middle, and end — but it also needs plot points to guide the reader from one act to the next.

-In this article, we’ll show how plot points are used to move organically from the beginning to the middle to the end.
-Then, we’ll cover the difference between a plot point and plot and why it’s important to identify plot points.
-Finally, we’ll map two popular books by only their plot points.
+In this article, we’ll show why plot points matter, the difference between a plot point and plot, and two examples of popular books dissected by their plot points.

 What is a plot point?